charlabine/WHSTechNotes/journal.md

 im soooooo excited for christmad break because i get to hangout with my friends, play soccer and sleep in more.
 # January 8, 2025
-i enjoyed how chill the class was but i needed to do my work more cause i was slacking so i look forward to fixing that. i dont know what im interested in \.
+i enjoyed how chill the class was but i needed to do my work more cause i was slacking so i look forward to fixing that. i dont know what im interested in .
+# January 13, 2025
+I think ai limis them because ai will turn to do all the work and then there will be no work left for humans so ho are they supposed to make money.
+I personally wouldnt put myself in a job like this thats hy im thinking about moving to the medical feild.